 The Empire style Napoleon III buffet draws its influence from the Emperor Napoleon I. This décor is inspired by Egyptian decoration and military campaigns, which is the origin of the boulle buffet .
 Note somewhat austere finishes with straight lines and flat surfaces.
 In the finish, we notice the presence of caryatids, the great wealth of bronze ornaments as well as the angles of some furniture.
 The Empire style is martial and mythological, with warrior subjects, lions, sphinxes, laurel wreaths and winged victories.Less

 The Empire Boulle sideboard is crafted with glossy black lacquered wood, gratifying two drawers and two doors with a lock for excellent storage.

 Empire buffet opening on the front by a door and a drawer.

 Chic and practical, the Empire sideboard is crafted from black lacquered beech wood, with marquetry and gilt bronze trim, and a door and drawer.

 This Louis XV sideboard opens with two doors and a drawer has fine decorations of flowers and gilded bronzes and a marble tray.

-The Napoleon III sideboard has a beech structure surmounted by a green marble top, opening with two doors adorned with a lock.
+the Napoleon III buffet has a Beech structure topped with a green marble tray, opening with two doors adorned with a lock.

 The Boulle marquetry Empire buffet is a piece of furniture that has been used to decorate your home.